Personal budgets for children with EHCP aged 0–25

 anything illegal (including paying people ‘cash in hand’)

 paying debts, ordinary household bills, food, and rent or mortgage

 things that do not represent value for money.

 A child in need assessment would take place to determine if a personal social care budget will be needed.

 NHS UK have some further reading that explains about personal social care budgets.

 To ask for an assessment you would contact the access and response team (ART)

 When your child turns 18 they may need to contribute towards their care.
 Our article paying for your own care helps explain this more.

-A personal health budget is an amount of money allocated to support the identified healthcare and wellbeing needs of an individual Who has been assessed and is eligible for children’s continuing care (CCC)., this is planned and agreed between the family and the local Clinical Commissioning Group (CCG).
-Further information on personal health budgets is available on the CCG website.
+A personal health budget is an amount of money allocated to support the identified healthcare and wellbeing needs of an individual Who has been assessed and is eligible for children’s continuing care (CCC)., this is planned and agreed between the family and the local Integrated Care Board (ICB).
+Further information on personal health budgets is available on the ICB website.